rguzg/kappazon_backend/README.md

 ### POST /products

-Creates or modifies a product.
-If the product already exists, the given fields in the request body will be updated.
-If no product id is provided, a new product will be created.
+Creates a product.
 This endpoint can only be used by admin users.

 #### Request